FrVaBe/Java9/Java9.md

   * Venkat Subramaniam
     * Devoxx BE 2016 interview about [Java 9 with Venkat Subramaniam](https://www.youtube.com/watch?v=OjJBau4ZNyA)

 ## Special features of personal interest
 * [JEP 223](http://openjdk.java.net/jeps/223): New Version-String Scheme
 * [JEP 238](http://openjdk.java.net/jeps/238): Multi-Release JAR Files
   * Hibernate Blog: [Building Multi-Release JARs with Maven](http://in.relation.to/2017/02/13/building-multi-release-jars-with-maven/)
 * [JEP 261](http://openjdk.java.net/jeps/261): Module System
   * Mark Reinhold: [The State of the Module System](http://openjdk.java.net/projects/jigsaw/spec/sotms/)

+## Tools

+* [ModiTect](https://github.com/moditect/moditect) - Tooling for the Java 9 Module System
+  > The ModiTect project aims at providing productivity tools for working with the Java 9 module system ("Jigsaw").
+Currently it allows to add module descriptors to existing JAR files.
+In future versions functionality may be added to work with tools like jlink, jdeps or jmod under Maven and other dependency management tools in a comfortable manner.